fsoubelet/dotfiles/README.md

 This folder contains my dotfiles, used on a mac currently running macOS Catalina (10.15.2).

 ## Package overview

 This repository contains my configurations for a series of software and utilities that make my mac and the command line feel like home.
 These include OS defaults and terminal profile as well as shell, git, editor and package manager configurations.
-An installation script is included to automatically implement them on a fresh new macOS machine.

-The `Makefile`  will take care of installing some needed software and setup configuration files.
+The present `Makefile`  will take care of installing some needed software and setup configuration files.
 Here's some of the core software in my configuration:

 * [iTerm][iterm2] as terminal.
 * The [Z shell][zsh] as shell.
-* [Vim][vim] as editor.
+* [Vim][vim] as modal editor.
 * [Homebrew][homebrew] as package manager.
 * [Tmux][tmux] as terminal multiplexer.

 These will be installed automatically if not already present.
-The script will backup your configuration files if already present, and symlink the new ones to those of this repository.

 #### Vim

-A classic modal editor, Vim is excellent.
+A classic modal editor, Vim is simply excellent.
 I use [Vim-Plug][vim-plug] to manage plugins.
-The plugins section is at the top of the `vimrc` file.
+The plugins section is at the top of my `vimrc` file.
-Vim-Plug will be auto-installed on the first Vim launch if it isn't already, as long as your `~/.vimrc` is symlinked to the one in this repository.
+Vim-Plug should be auto-installed on the first Vim launch if it isn't already, as long as your `~/.vimrc` is symlinked to the one in this repository.
 After that, run `:PlugInstall` and enjoy a fully ready configuration.

 #### Zsh